AdevintaSpain/Barista/README.md

 ## Resetting the app before running each test

 As tests should be isolated, they need to set the environment before running.
-As Espresso doesn't help achieving it, Barista offers a set of rules to clear the app before running tests.
+As Espresso doesn't help achieving it, Barista offers a set of rules to clear the app's data before running each test.

 ```java
 @Rule public ClearPreferencesRule clearPreferencesRule = new ClearPreferencesRule();